 The making of a Great Lakes Commons

-a spirit of responsibility and citizenship in the bioregion.
+Activate a spirit of responsibility and belonging in the bioregion.

 A Transformative Approach

-We are creating a new Great Lakes Commons Charter to build on the best of traditions and build momentum for the Great Lakes to be lived and governed as a commons.
+Support our Great Lakes Commons Charter to build on the best of traditions and build momentum for the Great Lakes to be lived and governed as a shared and sacred commons.

 The Great Lakes can only be a commons when people commit to being a ‘commoner’ — a person who works collaboratively to protect and enhance all that we inherit, share, and pass on.

-There is no blueprint for making the Great Lakes a shared commons, but we believe the following:
+There is no blueprint for making a Great Lakes Commons, but we believe the following: